 - City of New Braunfels (projects derived from Item 2f in permit)

 - o Flow-split management

 - Restoration and maintenance of native aquatic vegetation (Old Channel and Landa Lake)

-- o Decaying vegetation removal
+- Decaying vegetation removal

-- o Aeration and water quality sonde in Landa Lake
+- Aeration and water quality sonde in Landa Lake

 - o Gill parasite

-- o Riparian restoration and bank stabilization
+- Riparian restoration and bank stabilization

-- o Riffle beetle restoration
+- Riffle beetle restoration

-- o Non-native species removal
+- Non-native species removal

 - Sediment Island removal

 - City of San Marcos and Texas State University (projects derived from Item 3d and the second 4e in permit)

 - o Enhancement and restoration of Texas wild-rice

-- o Management of recreation specific to State Scientific Areas (only)
+- o Management of recreation, Texas wild-rice protection zones

-- o Non-native species removal
+- Non-native species removal

-- o Restoration and maintenance of native aquatic vegetation
+- Restoration and maintenance of native aquatic vegetation

-- o Sediment removal
+- Sediment removal

-- Access Points and Bank Stabilization
+- o Access Points and Bank Stabilization

 - o Riparian restoration

-For 2020 activities, pertinent to these projects, the areal extent of the project footprint has been quantified in Table 2 and depicted in subsequent figures per project.
+For 2021 activities, pertinent to these projects, the areal extent of the project footprint has been quantified in Table 2 and depicted in subsequent figures per project.
 The project footprints were then overlaid on the occupied habitat maps in GIS and calculations of "Impact" area were performed.
 The results for each project and covered species are presented in Table 2.